robbierobinette/longview-deep-learning/README.md

 # you want or you can follow the instructions below for installing python via homebrew.
 # I don't have a blank machine to test this on but it will probably work.  :)
 # you can simply type "bash README.md" as this README is also a bash script.
+#
+# This may take a while as it will have to download and install Xcode if it is not already
+# installed on your machine.

 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"